wildpeaches/wildpeaches/src/_content/posts/2022-08-14-the-growing-gap.md

 Efficiency without degrowth is pointless.
 Remember the story of the [grains of rice and the chessboard](https://purposefocuscommitment.medium.com/the-rice-and-the-chess-board-story-the-power-of-exponential-growth-b1f7bd70aaca)?
 The sage asks the king for a grain of rice on the first square, two on the second, four on the third, and so on.
 This is an example of exponential growth.

 Now think about what would happen if the king was twice as efficient with his rice.
 On a second chess board, he puts half a grain on the first square, one on the second, and two on the third.
-But, this is equivalent to the rice on the squares of the first board shifted one place up.
+But, this is equivalent to the rice on the squares of the first board shifted one place over.
 The half grain could be placed beside the board, and then everything remains the same as in the first case.

 The king is twice as efficient dispensing grains of rice, but delays the inevitable by just one day.